04 Jul Make your outdoor ceremony a big success

 3. Create a backdrop.
 Again, Nature often provides a stunning solution.
 If you’re having a photographer, she/he will make a bee-line for a good backdrop.
 You can also create a beautiful focal point with flowers, awnings, archways, or just the view into the distance.
 I wrote a blog all about that, if you need some inspiration.

 4. Think about the light.
 Most photographers prefer the light earlier or later in the day.
-It’s not only more flattering, but the noon sun can be fierce.
-The general tendency is to have a ceremony, followed by the feast, so if you’re offering lunch, I would start the ceremony at 11.30am.
+It’s not only more flattering, but the noon sun can be unforgiving.
+The general tendency in life is to have a ceremony, followed by a feast, so if you’re offering lunch, I would start the ceremony at 11.30am.
 Sunset ceremonies are also lovely.

 5. Theme it.
 Even a simple colour theme brings a ceremony together visually.
 Looking deeper, how do you want your guests to feel and remember about the occasion.
 Will your day be playful, joyous, serious or reflective?
 If you want an relaxed, romantic atmosphere – what will you choose for the colours, sights, smells, tastes and sounds?

 6. Manage background noise.
-When the stage is all set for a romantic renewal of vows, and your neighbour decides that THIS is the perfect time to mow the lawn, it does breaks the spell somewhat.
-You can easily avoid that pitfall with a friendly word.
+When the stage is all set for a romantic declaration of love and someone decides that THIS is the perfect time to rev up the chainsaw or mow the lawn, it does breaks the spell.
+If you’re at a hotel venue, that’s less of a problem.
+If you’re using your own garden, have a friendly word with the neighbours.

-7. Can everybody hear me?
-Nature can be surprisingly noisy and if you have seagulls (lots of seagulls in Dorset), or even just a windy day, you will lose sound very easily.
-A simple microphone and speaker is all you need.
+7. Can everybody hear me?!
+Forget the chainsaw, even Nature can be surprisingly noisy and if you have seagulls (we have lots of seagulls in Dorset), or even just a windy day, you can lose sound very easily.
+A simple microphone and speaker may be needed.